-Otterbein University is approved by the Ohio Department of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.
 Institutions that are members of SARA are authorized to provide online education to students from all SARA member states.
-For more information about the SARA initiative and the progress of state and institutional membership, please visit http://nc-sara.org/sara-states-institutions.
+For more information about the SARA initiative and the progress of state and institutional membership, please visit https://nc-sara.org/

 The University has established procedures for handling most complaints, including grade changes, discrimination and other classroom allegations, and academic dishonesty charges.
 If a conflict arises, students are encouraged to reach out to appropriate personnel to discuss concerns, grievances and complaints.
 Students are encouraged to pursue Otterbein’s internal complaint process for any grievances before contacting external sources for resolution.
-Visit our Student Concerns Web page under Campus Resources for more information.
+Visit our Student Concerns Web page.

 Students have a right to appeal decisions on grades.
 The student should first contact the department from which the grade was received.
 A member of each department, who is not a major departmental administrator, is designated to hear complaints, gather information, talk with both students and faculty, mediate disputes or identify appropriate channels for solving problems.
 If the dispute cannot be resolved at this level then the student should state the full particulars of the appeal in writing and submit them to the department chair or policy committee.
 If the matter is not resolved at the department level, the student may request a hearing before the academic arbitration board of the appropriate school or college.
 However, the sole responsibility and authority for determining grades rests with the faculty member who assigned the grade.
 This appeals procedure also may be used if a student believes an opportunity should be provided to make up work missed during absence from classes.